morelrep/morel-theme/_posts/2025-03-17-submodules.md

 | Initialize submodules after cloning | `git submodule update --init --recursive` | In `main-repo` |
 | Update a submodule | `git submodule update --remote --merge` | In `main-repo` |
 | Remove a submodule | `git submodule deinit -f <path>` + `rm -rf <path>` | In `main-repo` |

-Would you like me to explain anything in more detail?